Mobile push notifications

 The parameters are the place on the device where the RunID is stored.

-Huawei vs. Firebase deduplication
+Huawei vs. Firebase Deduplication

 Huawei devices still use Android OS but have created a separate push service; originally, they used Firebase.
 Messages will be sent only via Huawei push service to avoid duplicate delivery to profiles that have both the original Android Firebase push token, and Huawei push token.
 Selecting the Android target device under the push node setting will follow the same logic and send a push via Firebase or Huawei.